What is Windrush Day, when is it marked and who are the Windrush generation?

 What is Windrush Day and when is it?

-Windrush Day is on June 22.
+Windrush Day is an annual event marked on 22nd June.

 The day has been created in tribute to the people from the Caribbean who traveled to Britain to help rebuild it after the Second World War.